How To Write A Music Review That Gets Love And Traffic Monday February 27 2023, 11:45 PM

 Share It With The Artist

-Reach out to the music artist directly after you have proofread and published your review.
+Reach out to the music artist directly after proofreading and publishing your review.
 The better your review is, the more likely they will be to share it with their network.

-Many artists even include a press section on their websites and list blogs sand other outlets that have reviewed their work, which makes a great advertising opportunity for your overall blog as well.
+Many artists even include a press section on their websites and list blogs and other outlets that have reviewed their work, which also makes a great advertising opportunity for your overall blog.

 Yona Marie